 Anthropology vs Psychology

-Anthropology and psychology are two subjects in the realm of social sciences that aim to know all about man.
-Anthropology is holistic in nature and studies everything related to man (in a cultural setting of course), whereas, psychology confines itself to behavior of human beings and includes theories that are used to explain human behavior.
-Study of human psyche is psychology (though it includes animal behavior at times too) whereas, anthropology is the study of human cultures in their entirety, not just behavior.
+Anthropology and psychology are two subjects in the realm of social sciences between which a number of differences can be highlighted.
+Anthropology is holistic in nature and studies everything related to man (in a cultural setting of course) whereas, psychology confines itself to behavior of human beings and includes theories that are used to explain human behavior.
+Study of the human psyche is psychology (though it includes animal behavior at times too) whereas, anthropology is the study of human cultures in their entirety, not just behavior.
 There are many more differences in anthropology and psychology that will be explained in this article.

+Psychology is the scientific study of mental processes and behavior of human beings.
 In some ways, psychology complements the study of anthropology as the insight gained into human behavior helps in explaining cultures.
 Though human behavior is greatly influenced by society, there are human traits that are not uniformly found such as aggression and other idiosyncrasies.
 These behavioral traits have no connection with societal behavior and are dependent upon genetics and circumstances.
-The way people behave in their interactions with other individuals varies in different cultures, and a comparative and cross cultural study of human behavior in anthropology takes us closer to psychology that is better explained through evolutionary biology.
+The way people behave in their interactions with other individuals varies in different cultures, and a comparative and cross-cultural study of human behavior in anthropology takes us closer to psychology that is better explained through evolutionary biology.

 One major difference between psychology and anthropology lies in the fact that psychology confines itself to mental processes of both humans and animals whereas, anthropology is the study of human behavior alone in different cultures.
 Psychology deals with mental faculties like cognition, perception, emotions, personality, interpersonal relationships, and how these mental processes affect human behavior in a positive or negative manner.
 Psychology, though sometimes it tends to generalize, is more individualistic in nature whereas, anthropology keeps idiosyncrasies within wraps and talks about human cultures in a more generalized manner.